Underground Development

 Underground Development, Ltd. (formerly Z-Axis, Ltd.) was an American video game developer based in Foster City, California.
-The company was founded in 1994 by David Luntz and sold to Activision in May 2002.
+It was founded in 1994 by David Luntz and sold to Activision in May 2002.
 Following a rebranding to Underground Development in February 2008, the company was closed in February 2010.

 History

 Z-Axis was founded by David Luntz in 1994, originally located in San Mateo, California.
 On May 22, 2002, Activision announced that they had acquired Z-Axis in exchange for a payment of US$20.5 million in cash and stock, and up to 93,446 additional shares in Activision linked to the studio's performance.
 At the time, the studio was located in Hayward, California.
 In February 2008, Z-Axis was rebranded as Underground Development.

 Activision reported in April 2008 that they were closing Underground Development, which had the time had under 45 employees in a Foster City, California office, at the end of the coming May.
 The studio was fully closed on February 12, 2010.